open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 If you just want to get started, check out the
 [Spring Starter documentation](/docs/zero-code/java/spring-boot-starter).

-## Why is the Spring Starter Important?
+## Why does the Spring Starter matter?

 Spring users have come to expect starters as a standard method for addressing various aspects of application development.
 Unlike other configurations, a